Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-Even in 2026, the ministry refuses to retract its slander from 1999, even though its own chief witness has acknowledged that the allegations have been refuted
+Even in 2026, the Ministry refuses to retract its slander from 1999, even though its own chief witness acknowledged that the allegations had been refuted

 In 2023, Giltay won two lawsuits against the National Ombudsman for obstructing information requests